matthewchute/leetcode/README.md

-# leetcode
+## leetcode
 My solutions to leetcode problems.
+Also includes a testscript to run test cases for each problem.

+## Running the test script:
+`python3 tests.testscript <problem>` from base directory.

+## Example:
+`python3 tests.testscript TwoSum`